Comparison page for writing assistance vs live-site QA

 Is Grammarly good for websites?

-Grammarly is excellent for writing website content, but it's not designed to check entire published websites automatically.
-For checking your live website, you need a dedicated website spell checker.
+Grammarly is useful for writing website content, but it is not built to crawl and audit an entire published website automatically.
+For live-site QA, a website spell checker is the better fit.

 Can Grammarly check my entire website?